hi-sg/hi-sg.github.io/src/contact.md

   - Fingerprint: `0DF9 140B 749D 3940 BAE5 4E7F 4C50 B54A 911F 6252`
   - All legitimate emails from me will be signed with my GPG key.

-I'm not on Twitter, I'm not on Facebook, I'm not on Reddit, and no account there imitating me or any of my "brands" has any association with me other than fraudulent.
+I'm not on Facebook, I'm not on Twitter, and I'm not on Reddit.

 ## Tech support